-Part of this goal is the presentation.
+Part of this goal is a presentation.
 In order for the data your business generates to be useful, you need to have an effective way of tracking, comparing, and analyzing it.

 When it comes to dashboards, it’s all about intuitive design.
 What a product manager understands when she looks at a chart could be wildly disparate from what the CEO takes away from the same image.
 So much of this depends on a person’s data-interpretation skills, familiarity, and background.